 How to be an architect in the UK

-In the UK, the traditional route is via an honours degree in architecture.
+In the UK, the traditional route is via an honors degree in architecture.
 This is a ‘normal’ three year degree that develops a broad range of skills and architectural understanding, comprising of design skills, construction methods, theory and architectural history.

 Following successful completion, the next step is to take the first of the required (minimum) two years out in practice.
 This is carried out under the guidance of a registered architect in line with the RIBA requirements, and enables the student to experience a more hands-on approach to architecture.